-For more information on the symptoms of yellow fever, refer to MayoClinic.
+For more information on the symptoms of yellow fever, refer to the CDC.

 Good news is that once you have had the virus in your body once, you won’t get infected again!
 That means you are immune to the yellow fever virus for life!

-—This post serves as a general information to the yellow fever virus.
+—This post serves as general information on the yellow fever virus.
 For more detailed information, please refer to the World Health Organization (WHO) website.